 Order Cheques in Canada

 Did you know that you can legally order cheques online in Canada?
-It’s true – you can order Canadian cheques online legally, as long as they comply with Canadian Payments Association (CPA) standards.
+It’s true – you can order Canadian cheques online from a private company, as long as they comply with Canadian Payments Association (CPA) standards.
 But people and businesses have been ordering cheques from Cheque Print for nearly 20 years – long before online cheque ordering.
 Though the internet has made the cheque ordering process a bit easier and a lot faster, our printing and delivery process remains the same.
-And although some people in Canada think they are an out-dated payment method, many Canadian businesses actually prefer using cheques due to their easy accounting software integration, easier auditing and reconciliation processes, easier cancellations or stop-payments, and small payment processing delay.
+And although some people in Canada think they are an out-dated payment method, many Canadian businesses actually prefer using cheques due to their easy accounting software integration, easier auditing and reconciliation processes, easier cancellations or stop payments, and small payment processing delay.
 Hidden security features also make cheques much more secure than most people realize.

-Ordering Cheques in Canada vs. USA
+Ordering Canadian Cheques vs. American Checks

 Although recent standard formatting updates have made American cheques very similar to Canadian cheques, there are a few key differences between ordering cheques in Canada compared to cheque ordering in the US, where cheques remain highly popular: